hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

        CGroup: /system.slice/vault.service
                └─2080 /usr/local/bin/vault server -config=/home/ubuntu/vault_nano/config/vault_server.hcl -log-level=debu

-Now you’ll need to move on to initializing Vault and unsealing each instance per the documentation for operator init and operator unseal on each instance.
+Now you’ll need to move on to [initializing and unsealing](/intro/getting-started/deploy.html#initializing-the-vault) each Vault instance.

 Once that is done, check Vault status on each of the servers.

-The active:
+The **active** Vault server:

     $ vault status
     Key             Value